BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 You can undertake Latin in first year as a beginner.
 Students who studied Latin at Leaving Cert (or equivalent) can develop their knowledge through modules on language, literature and culture.
-Authors studied include Virgil, Cicero, Tacitus, Livy.
+Authors studied include Virgil, Cicero, Tacitus and Catullus.

 We offer a language programme for beginners leading to the study of authors such as Homer, Plato, Lysias, Sophocles, Thucydides and Euripides.

 Students will attend lectures and tutorials as well as undertaking independent reading and study.
 Some modules are taught in small classes.
 Assessment is through a mix of class tests, exams, coursework essays, learning journals and group work.